rawilk/laravel-form-components/docs/selects/timezone-select.md

 ## Addons

 The timezone select component supports most of the available addons this package offers.
-Header over to the [Addons](/docs/laravel-form-components/{version}/advanced-usage/addons) documentation for an in-depth guide on how to use them.
+Head over to the [Addons](/docs/laravel-form-components/{version}/advanced-usage/addons) documentation for an in-depth guide on how to use them.

 ## API Reference